Coarse Personalization: Computational solution

-A common alternative approach to solving the optimal transport problem is using a brute-force grid search.
-The firm can discretize over the treatment domain $\mathcal{X}$ which collapses the semidiscrete optimal transport problem into a discrete optimal transport problem.\footnote{The use of discretization to approximate a continuous domain underlies the mass transport approach to solving continuous-continuous optimal transport problems in \citet{Chiong2016}.} Then, over the finite grid of possible assignments and treatment levels, the firm can combinatorially search for optimal values.
-With the grid search, we can also relax Assumptions \ref{assu:TE-Concavity} and \ref{assu:Cost-Convexity}.
-However, the combinatorial space exponentially grows in the number of individuals and it further suffers from a version of the curse of dimensionality.
-For $N$ individuals, $L$ treatments, and $D$ dimensions with $G$ discrete points in each dimension, the combinatorial space for the grid search problem is ${GD \choose L}L^{N}$.\footnote{For example, if the firm chooses to assign three different promotions ($L=3$) across dollar off and percentage off promotion types ($D=2$) that take on ten possible values $(G=10)$ for fifteen people $(N=15)$, there are $16$ over billion combinations to search over.}
+A common alternative approach to solving the optimal transport problem is using a brute-force grid search, and we now discuss why our solution is advantageous over a grid search.
+To implement a grid search, the firm can discretize over the treatment domain $\mathcal{X}$ ex ante, thereby converting the semidiscrete optimal transport problem into a fully discrete optimal transport problem.\footnote{The use of discretization to approximate a continuous domain underlies the mass transport approach to solving continuous-continuous optimal transport problems in \citet{Chiong2016}.} Then, over the finite grid of possible assignments and treatment levels, the firm can combinatorially search for segments and their assigned treatments.
+While we can relax Assumptions \ref{assu:TE-Concavity} and \ref{assu:Cost-Convexity} in the grid search, the combinatorial space will grow exponentially in the number of individuals and as it suffers from the curse of dimensionality.
+Specifically, for $N$ individuals, $L$ treatments, and $D$ dimensions with $G$ discrete points in each dimension, the combinatorial space for the grid search is ${GD \choose L}L^{N}$.\footnote{For example, if the firm chooses to assign three different promotions ($L=3$) across dollar off and percentage off promotion types ($D=2$) that take on ten possible values $(G=10)$ for fifteen people $(N=15)$, there are over $16$ billion combinations to search over.}

 The grid search algorithm's run time is $\mathcal{O}((GD)^{GD/2}LN)$.
-In contrast, the run time of $I$ iterations of our adapted Lloyd's Algorithm is $\mathcal{O}(IDLN)$ and will be substantially faster.
-Thus, for a large number of high dimensional treatments, the standard grid search approach is computationally infeasible and using the adapted Lloyd's Algorithm or any convex optimizer that leverages Assumptions \ref{assu:TE-Concavity} and \ref{assu:Cost-Convexity} is highly suggested.
+In contrast, the run time of $I$ iterations of our adapted Lloyd's Algorithm is $\mathcal{O}(IDLN)$ and will be substantially faster as it removes the exponential factor.
+For many high-dimensional treatments, the standard grid search approach is computationally infeasible.
+Instead, using adapted Lloyd's Algorithm or any convex optimizer that leverages Assumptions \ref{assu:TE-Concavity} and \ref{assu:Cost-Convexity} is recommended.

-To quantify the difference between the brute-force approach and Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}, we benchmark runtimes for the grid search and Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} in the setting of our empirical application in Section \ref{sec:Empirical-Application}.
-We use personal desktop with an Intel i5-8259U CPU @ 2.30GHz processor that has four cores/eight threads and implement the back end of the calculations in R's torch CPU wrapper package of PyTorch \citep{Paszke2019}.
-We use the standard BFGS optimizer to select the offered treatments levels in each dimension of treatment for the brute-force approach and assign individuals to the offered treatments that optimizes expected profits for that individual.